Stock market today: Wall Street cruises toward the close of its best week in a year

 A preliminary report in the morning suggested sentiment among U.S. consumers rose for a fourth straight month to its highest level in six months.
 The survey from the University of Michigan, which was conducted before Tuesday's election, also said expectations for inflation in the coming year eased to the lowest level since 2020.

-The yield on the 10-year Treasury fell to 4.26% from 4.33% late Thursday.
+The yield on the 10-year Treasury slipped to 4.31% from 4.33% late Thursday.
 But it’s still well above where it was in mid-September, when it was close to 3.60%.

 Treasury yields climbed in large part because the U.S. economy has remained much more resilient than feared.
 The hope is that it can continue to stay solid as the Federal Reserve continues to cut interest rates in order to keep the job market humming, now that it's helped get inflation nearly down to its 2% target.